JinmiaoChenLab/FastIntegration/README.md

 # FastIntegration v1.1.0

+FastIntegration provides two main functions:

-FastIntegration is a fast and high-capacity version of Seurat Integration.
-FastIntegrate can integrate thousands of scRNA-seq datasets and outputs batch-corrected values for downstream analysis.
+- A fast and high-capacity version of Seurat Integration

-**Recent update: New functions which allow users to filter and download data in DISCO (<https://www.immunesinglecell.org/repository>), comprising 5200+ single-cell samples!**
+- Access data from [DISCO](https://www.immunesinglecell.org/) database

+**Recent update:
+Thanks to [Nathan Siemers](https://github.com/NathanSiemers) for reporting [bugs](https://github.com/JinmiaoChenLab/FastIntegration/issues/6) and providing [suggestions](https://github.com/JinmiaoChenLab/FastIntegration/issues/6) on DownloadDiscoData function.
+We have added resume download functions in the new version.

 More vignettes can be found at https://immunesinglecell.org/vignette/docs/DISCO/FastIntegration/cell-type-atlas